-Logi Report Server supports two ways to apply permissions to the set of users.
+Server supports two ways to apply permissions to the set of users.
 One is the default way of setting permissions for users, groups, and roles.
-The other is role based definition, in which permissions are defined on roles only, and users and groups are mapped to roles.
-When Logi Report Server is performing runtime security checking for a given user, it will respect the permissions settings and follow the access control rules when processing the service requests.
+The other is role based definition, in which you define permissions on roles only, and map users and groups to roles.
+When Server is performing runtime security checking for a given user, it respects the permissions settings and follows the access control rules when processing the service requests.

-Users who have the Grant permission on a resource can manage the permissions of other users, groups, or roles on the resource while publishing the resource to Logi Report Server, editing the resource properties, or when advanced running or scheduling a report to publish to the versioning system.
+Users who have the Grant permission on a resource can manage the permissions of other users, groups, or roles on the resource while publishing the resource to Server, editing the resource properties, or when advanced running or scheduling to publish a report to the versioning system.
 See a sample UI:

 To edit the permissions of the users, groups, and roles on a resource:

 - In the setting permission UI, select Enable Setting Permissions.

 - Select Role, User, or Group.

 - Select a role, user, or group in the Selected box, then select or clear the required permissions.